Manchester Christmas Markets 2025

 Market map & locations (all within a 15‑min walk)

 1. Albert Square — returning flagship site with giant Santa, heritage chalets and the Town Hall backdrop + an enormous 50m high ferris wheel.
 There will also be a vintage Carousel for children of all ages, along with other Christmas fairground-style attractions.
+This area is brilliant for families and there is also a big covered seating area to watch the the World go by.
+There is a kiosk here where you can buy tokens for the rides which are priced at either £3.00 or £4.00, if you buy 30 tokens you will get one free ride.
+The wheel has it’s own ticket office where prices vary depending if it’s off peak or peak time.
+Prices start from £6.00 for Children and £8.00 for adults.

 3. St Ann’s Square — the Bavarian heart with artisan gifts